 4. MIOPS Smart+ settings:

 Now connect your MIOPS Smart+ to your camera, open the MIOPS Mobile App, and choose the Bulb Ramping Timelapse option.
 Here you need to set four parameters: First, the interval between each shot, second, the initial exposure, third, the final exposure, and lastly, the number of shots.
 You can set the Interval value between 13 milliseconds to 100 hours.
 You can set the frame number up to 99999.
-If you set the frame number to 0, the time-lapse will continue until you stop it.

 To know the interval between shots, and the number of frames to take, let's do the math.
 Let's assume that you want to make a 10 seconds movie at 24 frames per second.
 So you need a total of 240 frames (24 fps x 10 seconds).
 Now use the "PhotoPills" app to find out the duration of your shoot.
 Let's say you'll need to shoot for one-hour.